2nd Period of Biblical History

 1350 BCE – 1000 BCE

-Sponsored By: Available
+Sponsored By: The Luke Family

 Four books of the Bible are dedicated to the story of the Jewish exodus from Egypt, their journey through the Sinai wilderness, followed by their entrance into the Promised Land.
 According to the Book of Numbers, they camped on the outskirts of “Oboth,” which means Tamar or “Palm Tree” in English, before entering Canaan.
 The springs at Hatzeva provided the abundant waters for the palm trees to grow and this oasis was one of the many stops for the spice caravans, in later years, where they could replenish their water supply.